Rated 4.9/5 by verified buyers

 Controlled Egress Locks

 Section 7.2.1.5.1 requires that doors in a means of egress be operable from the egress side without keys, tools, or special knowledge.
-However, NFPA 101 permits two types of controlled locks under strict conditions:
+However, NFPA 101 permits several special locking arrangements under strict conditions.
+The two most common are:

 Lock TypeRelease MechanismConditions

-Delayed egress (7.2.1.6.1)Holds door up to 15 seconds after pushBuilding sprinklered + fire detection; releases on alarm or power failure; signage required
+Delayed egress (7.2.1.6.1)Holds door up to 15 seconds after pushBuilding protected throughout by supervised automatic sprinklers or fire detection (per the occupancy chapter); releases on alarm or power failure; signage required

 Access-controlled (7.2.1.6.2)Releases immediately on sensor/push barReleases on fire alarm, power failure, or loss of communication with access control; signage required

 Common violation: Locking or chaining exit doors.
-A standard deadbolt or padlock on an exit door is never compliant.
-Delayed-egress and access-controlled locks are the only permitted exceptions, and only when all conditions (sprinkler protection, fire alarm integration, signage) are met.
+A standard deadbolt or padlock on an exit door is generally prohibited unless a specific code exception applies.
+Delayed-egress and sensor-release (access-controlled) locks are the most common permitted arrangements, and only when all conditions (sprinkler protection, fire alarm integration, signage) are met.

 Emergency Lighting (Section 7.9)